saptarshic27/stats426w26/_modules/week-07.md

 ---

 Feb 17
-: Introduction to Bayesian parametric inference
+: The delta method.
+Introduction to Bayesian parametric inference
-  : Rice 8.7
+  : Wasserman 5.5 and 9.9., Rice 8.7

 Feb 19
 : **Quiz 3**{: .label .label-red } in class